MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-azure-resources-at-scale.md

 ## Validate script logic

 If you are confident in your scripting abilities, you can skip this step.
-However, because this script is designed to create Azure resources at scale, looping through the script with `echo` statements can save you time and unexpected billable Azure resources.
+However, because this script is designed to create Azure resources at scale, looping through the script with `echo` or `write-host` statements can save you time and unexpected billable Azure resources.

 # [Bash](#tab/bash)